14 Writing

 14.4.4 Responsible authorship practices

-It is an ethical responsibility to credit the individuals who worked on a research project – both so that they can reap the benefits if the work is influential, but also so that they can take responsibility for errors.14
+It is an ethical responsibility to credit the individuals who worked on a research project—so that they can reap the benefits if the work is influential, but also so that they can take responsibility for errors.14

-• Currently in academia, the authorship model is dominant.
-Under this model, authorship and authorship order are important signals about researchers contributions to a project.
-It is generally expected that to qualify for authorship, an individual should have made a substantial contribution to the research (e.g., design, data collection, analysis), assisted with writing the research report, and takes joint responsibility for the research along with the other co-authors.
+Currently in academia, the authorship model is dominant.
+Under this model, authorship and authorship order are important signals about researchers’s contributions to a project.
+It is generally expected that to qualify for authorship, an individual should have made a substantial contribution to the research (e.g., design, data collection, analysis) and assisted with writing the research report, and that they take joint responsibility for the research along with the other coauthors.
 Individuals who worked on the project who do not reach this threshold are instead mentioned in a separate acknowledgements section and not considered authors.

 1. Find a writing buddy and exchange feedback on a short piece of writing (the abstract of a paper in progress, a conference abstract, or even a class project proposal would be good examples).
 Think about how to improve each other’s writing using the advice offered in this chapter.